Set the stage to raise capital, attract investors, and unlock growth opportunities with a Rhode Island C corp. Starts at $0 plus RI state fees.

 These are the pieces of information needed when filing your Articles of Incorporation in Rhode Island:

-You can file your Articles of Incorporation online or by mail or in person using this form from the Department of State.
+You can file your Articles of Incorporation online, by mail, or in person using a form from the Department of State.
 You can mail the form to:

 Rhode Island requires corporations to adopt bylaws in its first organizational meeting, and you’ll want to have them on hand throughout the life of your corporation.